mpv-player/mpv/DOCS/man/options.rst

         no).
 It's disabled ("no") by default for performance reasons.

     ``ytdl_path=youtube-dl``
-        Configure path to youtube-dl executable or a compatible fork's.
+        Configure paths to youtube-dl's executable or a compatible fork's.
+The paths should be separated by : on Unix and ; on Windows. mpv looks in order for the configured paths in PATH and in mpv's config directory.
-        The default "youtube-dl" looks for the executable in PATH.
-In a Windows environment the suffix extension ".exe" is always appended.
+        The defaults are "yt-dlp", "yt-dlp_x86" and "youtube-dl".
+On Windows the suffix extension ".exe" is always appended.

     .. admonition:: Why do the option names mix ``_`` and ``-``?